Skip to main content

 Breastfeeding your baby reduces the risk of SIDS.

-It's possible using a dummy at the start of a sleep also reduces the risk of SIDS.
+It's possible that using a dummy at the start of a sleep also reduces the risk of SIDS.
 But the evidence is not strong and not all experts agree that dummies should be promoted.

 Get medical help quickly if your baby is unwell